Jianbin-Tan/Functional-Singular-Value-Decompostion/README.md

 # Functional Singular Value Decomposition (FSVD)

-This README accompanies the paper "Functional Singular Value Decomposition" by Jianbin Tan and Anru Zhang, detailing the associated data and code.
+This repository contains the data and code scripts for the paper "Functional Singular Value Decomposition" by Jianbin Tan and Anru Zhang.

 ## 1. Data
-### Abstract

-This repository contains both simulated and actual datasets utilized in our study.
-The dynamic COVID-19 dataset is publicly available on the [COVID-19 Data Repository by CSSE at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).
-The longitudinal electronic health records are sourced from the [MIMIC-IV Database](https://physionet.org/content/mimiciv/3.0/).
+This repository contains both simulated and real datasets utilized in our study.

-### Availability
 All datasets necessary to replicate our findings are provided.
+Specifically:
+- The dynamic COVID-19 dataset is publicly available at the [COVID-19 Data Repository by CSSE at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).
+- The longitudinal electronic health records are sourced from the [MIMIC-IV Database](https://physionet.org/content/mimiciv/3.0/).

 ### Data Dictionary
-Included within the "Data" directory are the raw data files for COVID-19 dynamic trajectories and longitudinal electronic health records, along with additional requisite information.
+The "Data" directory contains the raw data files, including:
+- COVID-19 dynamic trajectories
+- Longitudinal EHR data
+Additional information and documentation are also provided for these datasets.

 ## 2. Code
-### Abstract
+### Overview
-Our proposed FSVD methodology is applied to tasks including optimal dimension reduction, clustering, factor modeling, and functional completion.
-We benchmark our method against several prominent techniques:
+The code in this repository demonstrates the application of our proposed FSVD methodology to various tasks, such as optimal dimension reduction, clustering, factor modeling, and functional completion.
+We benchmark our method against several prominent approaches:
 - [Functional principal component analysis (FPCA)](https://cran.r-project.org/web/packages/fdapace/)
 - [Identification of substructures in longitudinal data through functional clustering](https://cran.r-project.org/web/packages/fdapace/)
 - [Clustering for sparsely sampled functional data](https://www.tandfonline.com/doi/abs/10.1198/016214503000189)